 Besides what is reasonable phone contact non custodial parent, what factors can affect on the amount of phone contact?

-The amount of contact allowed should depend on the age of the child and what communication is best for them.
-For instance, a very young child may need more frequent check-ins with the non-custodial parent to ensure they are doing well and getting the attention they need.
+The quantity of contact permitted should be determined by the child’s age and the appropriate mode of communication for them.
+A very young child, for example, may require more frequent check-ins with the non-custodial parent to ensure they are doing well and get the attention they require.

-On the other hand, a teen may prefer more independence while still maintaining a connection with their non-custodial parent.
+A teen, on the other hand, may choose greater independence while still maintaining contact with their non-custodial parent.

-When your kids are old enough to have their own mobile phones, a judge may grant them autonomy in determining how much communication they should maintain with the other parent.
-Every case is unique and the court’s decision will depend on what it considers best for your child.
+When your children are old enough to have their own cell phones, a judge may offer them autonomy over how much communication they should have with the other parent.
+Every case is different, and the court’s decision will be based on what it believes is best for your kid.

 What to Do when My Ex Refuses to Let Me Talk to My Child?